vert-x/mod-lang-php/README.md

 Making sure that `server-truststore.jks` contains the certificates of any clients who the server trusts.

-If `clientAuthRequired` is set to `true` and the client cannot provide a certificate, or it provides a certificate that the server does not trust then the connection attempt will not succeed.
+If `clientAuthRequired` is set to `TRUE` and the client cannot provide a certificate, or it provides a certificate that the server does not trust then the connection attempt will not succeed.